dvarilek/laravel-snap/README.md

 ### Event Hooks
-While working with snapshots, you can hook into the snapshotting and rewinding processes:
+While working with snapshots, you can hook into the snapshotting and reverting processes:

 ```php
 use Dvarilek\LaravelSnap\Models\Concerns\Snapshotable;